lcdunne/roc-face/README.md

 ## Setting Up

 The dependencies can be found in `requirements.txt` and this code needs them to run.
-I recommend using a virtual environment to isolate the dependencies from your base python installation.
-For more info [please see this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+I recommend using a virtual environment to isolate the dependencies from your base python installation (for more info [please see this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)).

 To install them, `cd` to the directory with this code in it, and then run `$ pip install -r requirements.txt`.